BLOG

 Article 23(3) further clarifies that an incident is considered significant if it: (a) has caused, or is capable of causing, severe operational disruption of services or financial loss for the entity concerned; or (b) has affected, or is capable of affecting, other natural or legal persons by causing considerable material or non-material damage.

-While the NIS2 Directive outlines these general criteria, it does not provide a specific definition of what constitutes a “significant” incident.
-This gap is addressed by the draft implementing regulation published for feedback on June 27, 2024, which details criteria to help organizations assess whether an incident warrants mandatory reporting.
-Although this regulation, covering sectors such as ICT Service Management (Business-to-Business), Digital Infrastructure, and Digital Providers, is still in draft form, it is scheduled to take effect on October 18, 2024.
+While the NIS2 Directive sets out general criteria, it does not provide a specific definition of what constitutes a “significant” incident.
+This gap is addressed by the implementing regulation, officially published on 17 October 2024, which details criteria to help organizations assess whether an incident warrants mandatory reporting.
+The implementing regulation lays down rules for applying technical and methodological requirements for cybersecurity risk management measures and specific cases where an incident is considered significant.
+Covering sectors such as ICT Service Management (Business-to-Business), Digital Infrastructure, and Digital Providers, the regulation came into effect on October 18, 2024.

-Criteria for a Significant Incident under the Proposed Draft Implementing Regulation
+Criteria for a Significant Incident under the Proposed Implementing Regulation

 According to Article 3 of the draft implementing regulation, an incident is considered significant if it meets one or more of the following conditions: